Can I have a recreational fire in my yard? Do I need a permit?

 Richfield Fire Department periodically holds a testing process to create an Eligibility List for new Firefighters.
 When there's an opening within the department, the list is used to fill it.
+We recently concluded a hiring process in the fall of 2017.
+The next hiring process will tentatively be scheduled to begin in the summer of 2019.
 The minimum requirements to apply for RFD are Minnesota Firefighter I & II, HazMat Operations and EMT.
 Richfield Fire Department reserves the right to change the minimum qualifications for any future testing process.
-We are currently accepting applications through September 4, 2017.
-A written test will be held on September 30, 2017, with follow-up testing in October.
-Please apply online through the City of Richfield's job openings.

 I see or hear the RFD trucks going on lots of calls.
 Are there that many fires in Richfield?

 No. The majority of RFD calls are medical emergencies.
 The full-time RFD staff is positioned to respond to these emergencies and provide life-saving medical care before the ambulance arrives.
 RFD also responds to car accidents, hazardous materials emergencies, ice rescues, carbon monoxide alarms, natural gas leaks and, of course, fires and fire alarms.